Accessibility tools

 Personal Hygiene Presentation

 There is a sensory service that has now been set up to support East Cheshire schools, which can be exclusively accessed by School SENDCo's.
-The service is called SPOTSS (Sensory Processing Occupational Therapy School Service) and can be contacted by schools.
+The service is called SPOTSS (Sensory Processing Occupational Therapy School Service) and referrals are made to the service directly by schools.

 The Sensory Processing Occupational Therapy Support Service provides support to mainstream Primary and Secondary schools to ensure the sensory processing needs of Autistic children and those who are suspected to be Autistic are accommodated.